goenning/guard-me/README.md

 `guard-me` is next-generation validation library for node.js.

 Features:
+- `Decouples` your validation from the rest of the code
-- Written in TypeScript, so `.d.ts` files are bundled within the package.
+- Written in TypeScript.
+This means `Definition Files (.d.ts)` files are bundled within the package

-Built-in validations:
+Built-in validators:
 - equal
+- not equal
+- required
 - length (min, max)

-Do anything you want with `custom` validation!
-Supports Sync and Async validations using Promises.
+- Do anything you want with `custom` validation!
+Supports Sync and Async validations using Promises

 ####Javascript example
 ```javascript